Data-driven Cloud Clustering via a Rotationally Invariant Autoencoder: The RICC Autoencoder Method

 Due to a known stripe noise issue at band 6 (1.628--1.652 $\mu$m) in Aqua~\cite{rakwatin2007stripe,gladkova2011quantitative}, we use band 5 (1.230--1.250 $\mu$m: the first row in Table~\ref{tab:products}) as an alternative to band 6 for the study reported in Section~\ref{sec:experiment}.
 We select that band because it is primarily sensitive to cloud optical thickness (the 1.6 $\mu$m and 3.7 $\mu$m bands are used for cloud optical thickness retrievals~\cite{steven17}) and is the closest to band 6.

 The MODIS instrument generates hierarchical data format (HDF) image files of 2030 pixels $\times$ 1354 pixels $\times$ 36 bands.
 To enable efficient learning of cloud features on neural networks, we use a smaller geographical unit, a \emph{patch}, as the element on which we perform clustering.
-Each 128 pixel $\times$ 128 pixel $\times$ 6 band subset is cropped from a MODIS image.
+Every 128 pixels $\times$ 128 pixels $\times$ 6 band subset is cropped from a MODIS image.